Visualization

 Social and Behavioral Sciences 3 credit hours

-A grade of C or better must be made in all School of Performance, Visualization & Fine Arts courses.
-Students must also make a grade of C or better in any course used as an equivalent substitution for School of Performance, Visualization & Fine Arts courses that satisfy degree requirements.
+A grade of C or better must be made in all College of Performance, Visualization and Fine Arts courses.
+Students must also make a grade of C or better in any course used as an equivalent substitution for College of Performance, Visualization and Fine Arts courses that satisfy degree requirements.

 *Subject to change